wonsunahn/CS1632_Reddit_Cats/README.md

 options.addPreference("geo.prompt.testing.allow", false);
 ```

-## Submission
+# Submission

-Each pairwise group will do one submission to GradeScope as usual.
+Each pairwise group will do a group submission to GradeScope as usual.
 The
 submitting member must use the "View or edit group" link at the top-right
 corner of the assignment page after submission to add his/her partner.

 Submit the repository created by GitHub Classroom for your team to GradeScope
 at the **Exercise 3 GitHub** link.
-Make sure you the files "Reddit Cats.side"
+Make sure the files "Reddit Cats.side" and
-and "RedditCatsTest.java" are in your submission.
-Once you submit, GradeScope
+"RedditCatsTest.java" are in your submission.
+Once you submit, GradeScope will
-will run the autograder to grade you and give feedback.
-If you get deductions,
+run the autograder to grade you and give feedback.
+If you get deductions, fix
-fix your code based on the feedback and resubmit.
+your code based on the feedback and resubmit.
 Repeat until you don't get
 deductions.

-My solution test cases are stored as the [Reddit Cats
-Solution.side](Reddit%20Cats%20Solution.side) file afore mentioned.
-Compare
-with your test cases (this is not the only way to implement the test cases).
-It is in JSON format so you should be able to open it with a text editor and
-trace it with your eyes, if that's what you prefer.

-## GradeScope Feedback
+# GradeScope Feedback

 The GradeScope autograder works in 2 phases: